 As far as the question of borrowing goes, Judea had been exposed to Hellenism for centuries by then, so it's irrelevant from what culture, Jewish or Greek, Jesus got his example to illustrate to his audiences a universal social point that we also see in Musonius.

 Epictetus (Book I, chapter 9) makes a point that's phrased much like the Gospels, so it's hardly something "less" clear.
 The lesson is clear: not to go beyond what you can do and to essentially trust in God or fate as the Stoics saw it.
+If anything it makes more sense to trust a higher intelligence (God) than an indiscriminate force (fate).
 This is especially aimed at the poor whose lives depended mainly on farming, fishing, and trading, which usually depended on luck just as much as work.

 Carrier defends the idea that Musonius' version is clearer and makes more sense in his response to Amy Sayers, saying: